Kylie Jenner Is ‘Feeling Naughty This Year’ In Skintight Red Dress

 Kylie Jenner is on the naughty list this Christmas — at least, according to her.

-The Kylie Cosmetics billionaire posed against a fiery red wall in one of her latest Instagram photos, showcasing her latest lip kit creation, just in time for the holidays: a stunningly festive crimson red, which comes in her newest collection.
-The holiday-inspired kit, which launches today, is appropriately titled “Naughty List.”
+In one of her latest Instagram photos, the Kylie Cosmetics billionaire posed against a fiery red wall to showcase her latest lip kit creation, a stunningly festive crimson red, which comes in her newest collection.
+Just in time for Christmas, the holiday-inspired kit, which launches today, is appropriately titled “Naughty List.”

 In the photo, Jenner looked at the camera with a seductive gaze, resting one red-gloved arm on the wall.
 Her left hand was poised on her hip, which jutted out to the side.
 Jenner wore a cherry-red, shiny dress that appeared to be made out of plastic, which showcased the sheen of the bright red gown.
 The skintight dress went down to her thighs, with a giant bow draped over the bottom of the frock, stopping just above her knees (the ribbon cascaded down further).
 The strapless dress had a sweetheart neckline and ruching that became more dramatic further down the dress to accentuate her hips.